jinseikenai/glomeruli_detection/README.md

 # Glomeruli Detector
-**This site introduces an example of a detector that detects glomeruli from Whole Slide Image.**
+**This site introduces an example of a glomeruli detector that detects glomeruli from Whole Slide Images.**

 We uses the [Faster RCNN](https://arxiv.org/abs/1506.01497) method and the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) for its implementation.